Substance Use While Pregnant – Is the Baby Okay?

 You are probably dealing with all kinds of thoughts and emotions right now: panic, guilt, concern, feeling overwhelmed, crushed, confused.
 Maybe you are still unsure about whether to proceed with the pregnancy...

 You are not alone!
 Allow us to walk alongside you as you determine your next steps.
-Our judgement-free materials were created with you in mind.
+Our judgment-free materials were created with you in mind.
 Here are some tests you might want to take.
-The goal of each of these tests is to help you find the path that is just right for you:
+The goal of each of these digital evaluations is to help you find the path that is just right for you:

 - ⚖️ Wondering whether or not to have an abortion?
 Take the Abortion Test!